Last Updated on August 31, 2021 by Thinkster

 And, there’s no waiting until the next tutoring session – your student can learn on his/her schedule.

 When it comes to checking in on your student’s progress, our online tutoring program stands out there as well.
 Instead of juggling parent-teacher meetings with your busy schedule, you can simply email or text your child’s tutor.
-If you just need a quick update, you can check the Parent App dashboard at any time.

 As a parent, you may find that you’re not able to help your student with math homework or an upcoming test, especially as they advance to their middle school courses and the concepts become more difficult.